Phase 1 - Site Survey

 The outcome of this initial phase of works will define the requirements of future works.

 All sites and scenarios are different, which as a result means that investigations need to be tailored to our client’s specific requirements.
-Therefore at Terragen we aim to ensure that all aspects of our site investigations not only address the specific requirements of our clients, but also address the demands of the local planning authority and the Environment Agency within the regulatory and planning framework.
+Therefore at TGEN we aim to ensure that all aspects of our site investigations not only address the specific requirements of our clients, but also address the demands of the local planning authority and the Environment Agency within the regulatory and planning framework.

 If you would like further information on other aspects of the Contaminated Investigation process then please see the following pages.
 Alternatively if you require additional advice or have a question relating to a specific site please contact us at info@terragenenvironmental.co.uk